simonkidane/google-homepage/README.md

-//first project that is going to github.. date: july 17th 6:14pm.... start of a journey
+first project that is going to github.. date: july 17th 2021